Work-Based Learning

 Overview

-A minimum of six Work-Based Learning experiences is designated during the College and Career Awareness year to provide career awareness and exploration experiences that support and sustain classroom instruction and curriculum.
+A minimum of two Work-Based Learning experiences is designated during the College and Career Awareness course to provide career awareness and exploration experiences that support and sustain classroom instruction and curriculum.
 These Work-Based Learning experiences are not intended to be an add-on.
 Work-Based Learning experiences should reflect a variety of career fields for students to explore their own interests and apply their self-discovery to the world of work.
 Work-Based Learning is a teaching strategy that enhances classroom learning.
 These experiences must occur in one or more the following four areas:

 • Career Fairs